umbgtt10/fluxion/README.md

 ## Project Status

-**Current Version:** 0.1.1
+**Current Version:** 0.2.0

 - ✅ Published to crates.io
 - ✅ Core functionality complete
 - ✅ Comprehensive test coverage
-- ✅ Phase 1 error handling implemented
+- ✅ Error propagation and handling implemented
-- 🚧 Phase 2 error propagation (planned for 1.0.0)
 - 📝 Documentation complete for current features

 See [ROADMAP.md](ROADMAP.md) for details on the path to 1.0.0.